 Joseph Genevich was my husband's by-marriage uncle, who died before my husband was born.
 Joseph was born on Christmas Day in 1892 somewhere in Lithuania, which at the time was part of Imperial Russia.
-His father, also named Joseph, was a farmer in Russia in 1925.
+His father, also named Joseph, had been a farmer.
 His mother's name was Tilly Shedilis or Tessie Zudellis, depending on which record one chooses to use.

 The spelling of Genevich has also been problematic when researching.
 The source documents include several variations such as Genavage, Genevick, Grevich, Jenevage or Jenevich.

 Sometime between 1910 and 1912 Joseph immigrated to the United States and settled in West Hazleton, Pennsylvania.
 He worked in the anthracite coal mines his entire working life.
 On 6 October 1915 he applied for a marriage license and on 3 November 1915 Joseph and Annie Stank were married in Hazleton.
 Annie was a mill hand and her parents were Michael and Eva (Dogalis) Stank.

 On 9 April 1925 Annie (Stank) Genevich died at 203 East Coal Street Shenandoah, Pennsylvania of tuberculosis.
 She was 36 years old and was buried in St Mary's Lithuanian Cemetery on April 14th.
 I do not believe Joseph and Annie had children as none were listed on the 1920 census.

 Less than a year later, Joseph married again to Anna Dagutis, my husband's aunt.
 Anna was born on 1 June 1908 in Harwood, Pennsylvania.
 Her parents were Adam Peter and Cecelia (Klimasansluski) Dagutis.
 Adam was a coal minter.
 Anna's parents considered themselves Lithuanian.